idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step06_input_params.md

 ## Input Parameters

 Every `MooseObject` includes a set of custom parameters within a single [`InputParameters`](framework/include/utils/InputParameters.h) object whose values may be controlled by its user via an input file.
-The member in which these parameters are defined is the `validParams()` function.
-This object must be declared as a `static` member so that it is invoked only once per execution.
+These parameters are defined in the `validParams()` method.
+This method is `static` to allow for it to be called independently and prior to object construction.
 The output is then parsed and verified by the core systems of MOOSE before it becomes accessible to the constructor methods and other members for each instance of the associated `MooseObject`.

-### Defining Valid Parameters
+### Declaring Valid Parameters

 When coding a `validParams()` function, it is customary to declare a `params` variable and initialize it with the `validParams()` output from the base class, e.g.,